CUH Logo

 • Large volumes of fluids within a short space of time will cause rapid filling of the bladder so drinks should be paced evenly throughout the day (urine should be light straw coloured – too dark and strong smelling means it’s too concentrated.
 Too pale and no smell means they are drinking too much).

-• Avoid fizzy drinks and drinks that contain caffeine as this can irritate the bladder and cause your child to want to pass urine more often.
+• Avoid fizzy drinks and drinks that contain caffeine as these can irritate the bladder and cause your child to want to pass urine more often.

-• Try to encourage your child to empty his/her bladder fully when they go to the toilet.
+• Try to encourage your child to empty their bladder fully when they go to the toilet.

 • You may have heard of a pelvic floor exercise which involves stopping and starting the flow of urine.
 This is no longer recommended as it may interfere with normal bladder emptying.